Australian Football League: Attendance

 3 Capacity reduced due to MCG refurbishment.

 4 Crowd for the drawn grand final.

 5 Crowd for the grand final replay, played one week after the drawn grand final.

 6 Attendance reduced due to the COVID-19 pandemic.

 7 Capacity reduced due to the COVID-19 pandemic.

+8 Waverley Park was used for the Grand Final due to the Great Southern Stand at the MCG being under construction.

 Television

 Australian television

 AFL matches are currently broadcast in Australia by the free-to-air Seven Network and subscription television provider Foxtel.
 The current deal was announced in August 2015 and covered the inclusive 2017–2022 seasons.
 In 2020, the deal was extended until 2024 inclusive.

 The Seven Network broadcasts an average of three-and-a-half games a round; Friday Night, Saturday Night, Sunday Afternoon and any Thursday or Monday Night matches that may occur throughout the year.
 Channel Seven also airs the AFL Finals Series and the AFL Grand Final.
 Foxtel broadcasts every match through their Fox Footy channels, including simulcasts from the Seven Network except for the grand final, which is aired exclusively on Channel Seven.
 Foxtel also has the rights to air rounds on their internet protocol television platform titled Foxtel Now, as well as via the sports streaming service Kayo.